anbie/snake-game/README.md

 # 🐍 Classic Snake Game

 This is my first playdate with my new friend Bob (https://www.ibm.com/products/bob).
 Done while killing some time at the airport.
-Really impressive
+Really impressive!

 A classic snake game implementation in Python using Pygame.
 Control the snake to eat food, grow longer, and avoid hitting the walls or yourself!